eric-nichols-nyc/ai-mockmaster/README.md

 ## AI Integration

-The project leverages OpenAI's GPT-3.5-turbo model for generating interview questions and the text-to-speech model for audio playback of questions.
+The project leverages OpenAI's GPT models for generating interview questions and providing AI-powered feedback.
+The OpenAI integration is handled through the `openai.ts` file in the API routes.

 ## Contributing